 Fashion can’t go out of style because there are different ways to explore fashion.
 Clothing is essential, but it would be boring if we all wore the same clothes pattern.

-There are different types of fabric weaves that make up a design.
-Each fabric weave is unique and determines the durability, smoothness, and thickness of the fabric.
+A design is made up of different types of fabric weaves.
+Each weave is unique and determines the durability, smoothness, and thickness of the fabric.

 Manufacturers make fabric in several designs and styles, which is possible with different methods.